gdinwiddie/EquineHoroscope/README.md

 # EquineHoroscope

+This project was created as an example codebase for a talk I first gave at the Agile Alliance Technical Conference 2016 in Raleigh, NC.
+That talk centered on how the needs of the test automation code change as the codebase and test suite grows.
+Taking those needs into account affects both the structure and organization of the test automation code.
+To illustrate this, I needed a codebase more significant than the typical toy program, and one with a history of changes.

+The talk (plus some additional material) are collected in a companion book on LeanPub (https://leanpub.com/EvolutionaryAnatomy).
+The preview of that book contains the instructions for getting started with this code base, plus another example chapter.
+The rest of this README contains notes I made along the way as I developed.

+## The Application

 I think I got this project idea from a software development book back in the mid 1980s, but I haven't been able to identify the book.
 Perhaps it was a dream.
 I've built parts of this system a couple times, planning to use it for demos and classes.
 It goes out of date, however.
 The tools change, libraries change, computing environments change.
 It's very, very hard to keep a program in compilable condition without frequent attention over the years.
 So, I'm starting over and putting it in public this time.

 ## The "Requirements"